- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

 On Sept.
 11, 2001, nearly 3,000 people perished during the single largest terrorist attack in American history.
-Twenty years later, millions of Americans still remember the events of that day.
+More than twenty years later, millions of Americans still remember the events of that day.
 You can honor those who died by taking a journey to one of the three Sept.
 11 national memorials.

 The National 9/11 Pentagon Memorial in Washington, D.C.